IIP-Design/iip-static-assets/Commons/HelpPage.md

 If you are using your State.gov account, you will receive a login code and login link.
 You can use either to confirm your account and login.
 Please note that this email can take up to 3-5 minutes to receive.
 Each pair of login codes and links can only be used once.
 If you receive an error, or the code or link does not work, refresh the page and request a new code for logging in.

-If you are still receiving a login error, please reach out to [design@america.gov](mailto:design@america.gov).
+If you are still receiving a login error, please reach out to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 #### Issues with account access for publishing content?

 If you have not registered for uploading content, logging in with your America.gov or State.gov account will automatically give you subscriber access to the Content Commons.

-If you need access to upload content, notify your team's admin or contact [design@america.gov](mailto:design@america.gov).
+If you need access to upload content, notify your team's admin or contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 ### Video

 #### I don’t see the video file type I need.
 Not all video file formats are going to be available for all files.
-If you need a specific file format, type or file size contact [design@america.gov](mailto:design@america.gov).
+If you need a specific file format, type or file size contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 #### My download won't start.
 The download button isn't working.
 What now?
 We don’t mean to be un-diplomatic, but chances are very good that your browser or network are to blame.
 Try accessing the video from a different browser (we recommend using Chrome for optimal performance) or check the network connection on your device to make sure it's strong, then try downloading again.